TypesettingTools/ILL-Aegisub-Scripts/docs/image.md

 ## What This Module Is

 `ILL.IMG` is the image-processing side of the library.
-In practice, there are three public workflows that matter:
+In practice, there are three workflows that matter:

-- load an image and convert it directly to ASS pixels with `IMG`
+- decode an image and convert it directly into ASS pixel lines with `IMG`
-- vectorize a colored image with `Tracer`
+- trace a colored image into layered vector output with `Tracer`
-- vectorize a monochrome image with `Potrace`
+- trace a monochrome image into one vector shape with `Potrace`

-This page focuses on those public entry points and how they are used in the project's own macros.

 ## Conventions Used In Examples